USCB students working with school to keep campus COVID-19 free

 That’s the goal of everyone here at USCB.

-The signs are all over campus, simple reminders to wear a mask, keep social distance, of what to do walking to the dorm, going in buildings, or in the class itself.
+The signs are all over campus serve as simple reminders to wear a mask, keep social distance, of what to do walking to the dorm, going in buildings, or in the class itself.

-The classrooms at 30% capacity, everyone inside taking notes in their mask, a few desks apart.
+The classrooms are at 30% capacity, with everyone inside taking notes in their mask, a few desks apart.

 “You don’t know if they got tested and if they are positive and if they told anybody,” says Safouan.
 “They could have kept the results to themselves.
 We hope they are being honest so we get to stay here at school.”